lpdancona/lighthouse-labs-scheduler/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `npm start` command.
+- This application runs alongside with scheduler-api that should be ran so that the databses can be viewed by the website
 - Open your Browse and search http://localhost:8000/
 - Enjoy the app by scheduling, editing or deleting an interview 😃